 The tiebreaker score depends on the direct games between people with otherwise equal rank.

-For each direct comparison, your tiebreaker score is (wins + 1) / (games + 2) (with exceptions if both decline or VTE).
+(before v1.6 it was (wins + 1) / (games + 2), with exceptions if both decline or VTE).

 This gets added up for all direct comparisons, and then multiplied by 1000 and rounded.